leegaughanbrown/docs/src/pages/en/core-concepts/design-tokens.md

 ### Component-specific design tokens

 Component-specific tokens are an exhaustive representation of every value associated with a component.
-They often inherit from alias tokens, but are named in a way that allows developpers to be as specific as possible in applying design tokens in a component (in a custom class for example).
+They often inherit from alias tokens, but are named in a way that allows developers to be as specific as possible in applying design tokens in a component (in a custom class for example).

 In the example, the `--o-btn-border-color` is a component specific design token.
 It is set to the `--o-links` alias design token which, itself, can be set to a global token like `--o-lime-3` depending on the context.